 What is a worn out /2 advance unit?

 Photo by Rico Carballo, thanks

-This is the old style advance unit with the ? mark advance limit spring.
+This is the old style advance unit with the question mark advance limit spring.
 On the left is one where the weights are out too far.
 The one on the right advance unit are far better.
 Hold the weights out until you take up the free play and see how your advance unit looks.
 You can also see the wear marks from the attachment bolt on the left spring.
 The one on the right shows little wear.
 What I can’t show here is how the weights on the left unit are also floppy.
 The one on the left will work, but one would need to make sure that the full advance doesn’t go beyond the “F” mark at high rpm.
 The timing light flashing directly on a worn advance mechanism may also show a less than smooth movement of the weights while changing rpm.
 That isn’t super important unless they jump out all at once.
 More importantly is that it must not stick open while the rpm is coming back to idle.

 The /5 and later BMW motorcycle mechanical advance units

 This shows the /5 engine with the advance unit at the position where it opens the points, which is where it fires the plugs.
 The nut is the one that so many over energetic owners over tighten and strip the threads off of the camshaft.
 That amount of oil leak is common and not important for proper operation.
 It is only a cosmetic problem.